-Under his leadership, NCOA has developed many nationally acclaimed programs to improve the health, independence, and economic security of older Americans.
-NCOA also has built core competencies in collaborative leadership, fostering and scaling evidence-based innovations, and advocacy.
+Under his leadership, NCOA developed many nationally acclaimed programs to improve the health, independence, and economic security of older Americans.
+NCOA also built core competencies in collaborative leadership, fostering and scaling evidence-based innovations, and advocacy.

-Prior to joining NCOA, Firman was founder and CEO of the United Seniors Health Cooperative (USHC), a nonprofit consumer organization.
+Prior to NCOA, Firman was founder and CEO of the United Seniors Health Cooperative (USHC), a nonprofit consumer organization.
 At USHC, he directed the development of the early version of BenefitsCheckUp®, now one of NCOA’s core bodies of work.

 Also at USHC, he oversaw the development of one of the nation’s first insurance counseling programs for older adults, which helped lead to the development of the national Health Insurance Counseling and Advocacy Program (HICAP).
 As an advocate, he significantly influenced the development of federal Medigap legislation and long-term care insurance regulations throughout the United States.

 From 1981 to 1984, Firman served as a senior program officer at The Robert Wood Johnson Foundation, where he helped develop initiatives in aging and health care finance, as well as the Interfaith Volunteer Caregivers program.

 Firman has served in several national leadership roles, including Chair of the Leadership Council of Aging Organizations (three times), Board Chair of the National Human Services Assembly, and Chair of the Independent Sector’s National Advisory Committee on Charting Social Impact.